dijiagberien/Churning-Credit-Card-Customers/churning_credit_card_customers.md

 # Background

 Customer churn is the loss/turnover of a client.
 For this analysis, the goal is to predict/classify customers who will churn.
-We will begin by importing the necessary packages and performing some exploratory data analysis.
+We will begin with exploratory data analysis to get a comprehensive understanding of the data, and then perform pre-processing if necessary, and delve into model development and evaluation.

+I will be performing the analysis in R, and additionally leverage some of its external packages for analysis and visualizations.

 ```r